-Wanapum Recreation Area and Ginkgo Petrified Forest State Park (managed jointly and adjacent to each other) offer RVers the chance to experience and learn about a completely unique piece of natural history; but there’s also plenty of classic camping pastimes to take part in as well.
+If you're interested in ancient history, geology, photography, or just looking for a picturesque place to park the rig for the night, then head to Washington state.
+Wanapum Recreation Area and Ginkgo Petrified Forest State Park (managed jointly and adjacent to each other) offer RVers the chance to experience and learn about a completely unique piece of natural history.
+But it's not just history buffs that enjoy this scenic park; there’s also plenty of classic camping pastimes to take part in as well.

-The state park, as its name suggests, is home to a fantastically preserved patch of ancient forest.
-Fossilized portions of distinctive ginkgo trees, as well as many other tree and plant species, can be found along the park’s series of nature trails and in the park’s wonderful interpretive center.
-From signage or informative programs, learn about the rich, towering forests that covered eastern Washington millions of years ago, and learn, too, about the geologic processes which created and uncovered the fossils visible at the park today.
+The state park, as its name suggests, is home to a fantastically preserved patch of an ancient forest.
+Fossilized portions of distinctive ginkgo trees, as well as many other tree and plant species, can be found along the park’s nature trails and in the park’s wonderful interpretive center.
+From signage or informative programs, learn about the rich, towering forests that covered eastern Washington millions of years ago.
+You can also learn about the geologic processes which created and uncovered the fossils visible at the park today.
 For those interested in ancient human history, take some time outside the interpretive center to study the spectacular collection of sixty petroglyphs – ancient drawings carved into stone by Neolithic peoples – that have been found in the area over the years.

-Or, if geology, paleontology and archaeology don’t float your boat, try floating a boat on the Lake Wanapum.
+Or, if geology, paleontology, and archaeology don’t float your boat, try actually floating a boat on Lake Wanapum.
 Head out from the boat launch located conveniently by the recreation area’s campsites, or just go for a swim at the nearby beach.
 If you’re a birder, bring binoculars; the lake, a kind of oasis in the high desert, is the county’s most diverse birding area.

-Wanapum has 50 full hookup sites and, being just off of I-90, is a breeze to get to.
+RV camping is easy at Wanapum with 50 full hookup sites, and, being just off of I-90, it's a breeze to get to.
 Make sure to reserve your spots at this gem of a campground ahead of time – during the summer months, spots fill up quickly.